-Vermont leads the nation in providing state-wide coverage of Text-to-911
+Vermont was a pioneer in providing state-wide coverage of Text-to-911.

-Since May 2014, customers of the four nationwide wireless carriers, Verizon Wireless, AT&T, Sprint and T-Mobile, can send a text message to 911 from locations in Vermont for emergency help.
-Thanks to these providers, 98% of wireless users in the state now have an alternative method to use in an emergency in the event that they cannot make a phone call.
+Vermont was the first in the nation to implement state-wide Text-to-911.
+Beginning in May 2014, customers of nationwide wireless carriers could send a text message to 911 (Text-to-911) from locations in Vermont for emergency help.
+Today all wireless carriers serving subscribers in Vermont provide Text-to-911, which allows subscribers to have an alternative method to use in an emergency if they cannot make a phone call.

 Guidelines

-- Customers should use the texting option only when a voice call to 911 is not an option.
+- Customers should use Text-to-911 only when a voice call to 911 is not an option.
 Making a voice call is still the most efficient way to get access to emergency services.

 - As with any communication to 911, the texting function should only be used for emergency situations.